IvoRum/Personal-Portfolio/astro-portfolio/cyan-comet/src/content/projects/Volts.md

 <video width="100%" controls>
   <source src="/projects/volts/reading_nomally.mp4" type="video/mp4">
-  Your browser does not support the video tag.
+  Your browser does not support the video tag
 </video>

 Video demo of the connecting system reading date from the factory and sending it to the main monitoring system.